23 FAQs about ownership issues.

 As a shareholder, you will only have the rights attached to the class of shares that you own.
 However, different shareholders holding the same class of shares all have the same rights.

-3. As a minority shareholder, am I protected against being treated unfairly?
+3. Am I protected against being treated unfairly as a minority shareholder?

 Legally, yes.
 The directors of the company are required to treat all shareholders fairly.